Cyphexl/placename-insights/docs/doc-final.md

 | longitude      | longitude in decimal degrees (wgs84)                         |
 | country code   | ISO-3166 2-letter country code, 2 characters                 |

-*Table - Columns of the geoname dataset*
+*Table - Columns of the generated dataset*

-This dataset's valuable columns are `asciiname`, latitude, longitude and country code.
-But `asciiname` and country code are all strings; we can't visualize it so that we visualized the coordinates of them.
+The useful columns in this dataset are `asciiname`, `latitude`, `longitude` and `country code`.
+But `asciiname` and country code are all strings; we can't visualize it.
+Instead, we visualized the coordinates of them.

 ![9689A4283E8FCA53B4220F018E09BC21.jpg](https://i.loli.net/2019/06/11/5cffbda9d892d87287.jpg)